Vignesh160898/2023-NCAA-Basketball-Game-Predictor/README.md

 ## Results

-The current model achieved an accuracy of XX%, a precision of XX%, a recall of XX%, and an F1-score of XX% on the test set.
+The current model achieved an accuracy of 89%, a precision of 89.92%, a recall of 86.85%, and an F1-score of 89.91% on the test set.

 ## Future Work